Ordinal arithmetic

-In the mathematical field of set theory, ordinal arithmetic describes the three usual operations on ordinal numbers: addition, multiplication, and exponentiation.
+In the mathematical field of set theory, ordinal arithmetic includes binary operations on ordinal numbers such as addition, multiplication, and exponentiation.
 Each can be defined in two different ways: either by constructing an explicit well-ordered set that represents the result of the operation or by using transfinite recursion.
-Cantor normal form provides a standardized way of writing ordinals.
-In addition to these usual ordinal operations, there are also the "natural" arithmetic of ordinals and the nimber operations.
+In addition to these standard operations for ordinals, there are also the "natural" arithmetic operations, which are usually described using the Cantor normal form for ordinals, and nimber operations.

+Background

+Ordinal numbers are like the counting numbers but go to infinity ω and beyond ω+1, ω+2, ..., ω+ω, ω+ω+1, ....
+The standard arithmetic operations and natural arithmetic operations on the finite ordinals are the same as the corresponding operations on the counting numbers, but arithmetic operations on the infinite ordinals are more complicated.